- Regular price

 In Charleston, Zierden and Reitz weave archaeology and history to illuminate this vibrant, densely packed Atlantic port city.
 They detail the residential, commercial, and public life of the city, the ruins of taverns, markets, and townhouses, including those of Thomas Heyward, shipping merchant Nathaniel Russell, and William Aiken.
 The authors shed light on the dynamics of production, distribution, and consumption of goods and services that linked the city with rural neighbors and global markets.
 They also trace fish and game from the woods and waters to the kitchens where the food was prepared and the tables where it was served.
 Zierden and Reitz reveal how global trade goods combined with indigenous flavors to create a cuisine that was uniquely Charleston.

 The artifacts unearthed show how Charleston continued to grow and develop as it contended with public health initiatives necessitated by post -- Civil War changes, the fire of 1861, and the earthquake of 1886.
 They also testify to the city's arts and finery and to the challenges experienced by laboring slaves, house servants and other underprivileged citizens.
-By reminding us that urban areas shape and are shaped by their inhabitants, Charleston evokes the essence of the deeply complex city whose influence was felt throughout the Atlantic World.
+By reminding us of that urban areas shape and are shaped by their inhabitants, Charleston evokes the essence of the deeply complex city whose influence was felt throughout the Atlantic World.

 Written by Martha Z. Zierden and Elizabeth J. Reitz